 Course objectives:

-In this course you will familiarize yourself with concepts in the area of environmental justice.
+In this course you will familiarize with concepts in the area of environmental justice.
 We will discuss the social, political and economic factors that facilitate this phenomenon and the groups most affected.

 Together we will also analyze the effects that environmental injustice has on communities and individuals and the ways in which the movement to counteract this phenomenon was born, functions and develops.